-Submitted by Bedford Center for the Arts Photo Group
+Submitted by the BCA Photo Group

 Compiled by The Bedford Citizen